-Ownership, Possession and Registration: All market goats and commercial does must be individually identified with TJLE tag (witnessed by Extension Agent or FFA Advisor).
-All registered does must be individually identified by a tattoo and that tattoo must match the animal's registration paper.
-Additionally, the registration paper must be in the name of the youth exhibitor.
+If anyone other than a sibling is listed on the registration paper with the youth exhibitor, the animal is ineligible to be shown.
 All goats MUST be owned and in the continuous possession of (in care of) by the youth exhibitor by June 1 through the show.
 Animals cannot be exhibited by anyone other than the owner/lessee from the entry date through the show.
 Lease agreements for commercial does and registered does must be in place by June 1.

 Animal Lease Program: The objective of the Animal Lease Program is to provide youth, who would otherwise not have the opportunity, the educational experience of participating in the sheep project without the expense of purchasing animals.
 Commercial does and registered does are the only animals eligible to be leased.
 Only 2 commercial does and 2 registered does may be entered/shown by each exhibitor.
 Leased animals must conform to all rules associated with the respective show (ie. ID requirements, possession dates, exhibition rules, etc.).
 Completed lease forms must be submitted along with the entry forms to the County Extension Office by the entry deadline.

 Exhibition: Exhibitors will show their own animal unless they have two animals in the same class.
 The second animal must be shown by another 4-H or FFA member.
 Any animal shown by anyone other than the exhibitor who entered the animal may result in forfeiture of all premiums and awards unless prior approval is given by show management.
-Substitute exhibitors will be granted for those exhibitors with 2 animals in same class or serious illness/injury at the time of the show.
+Substitute exhibitors will be granted for those exhibitors with 2 animals in the same class or serious illness/injury at the time of the show.

-Tennessee Youth Quality Assurance Program (TYQA): Youth must be TYQA certified in order to exhibit at the TJLE Beef Expo.
-For more information about TYQA, contact your County Extension
+Tennessee Youth Quality Assurance Program (TYQA): Youth must be TYQA certified in order to exhibit at the Tennessee State Junior Meat Goat Show.
+For more information about TYQA, contact your County Extension Office (https://animalscience.tennessee.edu/quality-assurance/).

-Office (https://animalscience.tennessee.edu/quality-assurance/).

 Showmanship: Showmanship participation is available to all youth that have animals entered in the respective show.
 Showmanship will be conducted by the grade divisions shown below.
-Grade refers to the school grade in which the exhibitor was enrolled on January 1, of current year.
+Grade refers to the school grade in which the exhibitor was enrolled on January 1, of the current year.